-We might ask your permission to tell our partners in Education that we think your child might need help in their nursery or future setting.
+We will ask your permission to tell our partners in Education that we think your child might need help in their nursery or future setting.

-If necessary a member of our team could discuss options for further support.
-These might include;
+If this is the case a member of our team can discuss other options for further support, such as;

-There are also lots of charities and organisations who offer support to families with children with additional needs.
-Most services can be found on the Norfolk county council local offer.
+There are many other charities and organisations who offer support to families with children with additional needs.
+Most services can be found on the Norfolk County Council Local Offer.

 Who Can Help?